-Joseph P. Klock, Jr. has been a partner in the law firm of Rasco, Klock, Reininger, Perez, Esquenazi, Vigil & Nieto, P.L. since January 2009.
-From February 2007 to December 2008, he was a partner in the law firm of Epstein Becker & Green, P.C.
-From September 2005 to January 2007, he was a partner in the international law firm of Squire, Sanders & Dempsey, L.L.P.
-Prior to that date, he had been Chairman and Managing Partner of Steel, Hector & Davis, a law firm located in Miami, Florida, which merged with Squire, Sanders & Dempsey, L.L.P. in 2005.
-Mr. Klock has more than 30 years of litigation and business law experience.
+Joseph P. Klock, Jr. has been a partner in the law firm of Rasco, Klock, Reininger, Perez, Esquenazi, Vigil & Nieto since January 2009.
+For the two years prior, he was a shareholder in the New York-based law firm of Epstein Becker & Green, P.C.
+From October 2005 to January 2007, he was a partner in the international law firm of Squire, Sanders & Dempsey, L.L.P.
+Prior to that date, he was Chairman and Managing Partner of Steel, Hector & Davis, a law firm located in Miami, Florida, which merged with Squire, Sanders & Dempsey, L.L.P. in 2005.
+Mr. Klock has more than 35 years of litigation and business law experience.
 Mr. Klock serves as the Chairman of our Litigation Advisory Committee and from time to time is called upon to assist the Company with certain legal matters.
 Mr. Klock is a leader in the South Florida community and currently serves on the board of trustees of Barry University and Belen Jesuit Preparatory School.
 Mr. Klock's 20 years of experience as chairman of a major law firm, his prominent litigation background and civic leadership qualify him to serve on our Board.